-

 New Recordings From Tom

-Hey everybody, I have two recordings in the works.
-The first is a live duet recording of the fine singer Meschiya Lake and I that will take place at Chickie Wah Wah on March 1-2 from 8-10.
-We’ve been doing this … Continue reading
+Hey everybody, I have a new recording.
+It’s a live duet recording with the fine singer Meschiya Lake that was recorded in March at Chickie Wah Wah and released in time for festival season.
+We’ve been doing this gig for … Continue reading

 Two Weeks in Cuba